New to AYM or New to Yoga

 The Eight Limbs/Steps of Ashtanga Yoga

 Yoga can be described as a practice, a magnificent science or an art of living, dedicated to creating union with and of the body, the mind and the spirit.
-It supports the practitioner by using the breath and the body to cultivate and foster a new level of awareness.
-In the more subtle levels of awareness, an intimate connection to reality is born.
-This increased sense of the self as process, others are acknowledged in our co-creation.
-This creates a balance viewpoint of the world where the yogi wants and chooses to live in peace, good health and harmony with the greater whole.
+It supports the practitioner by using the breath and the body to cultivate and foster new levels of awareness.
+In more subtle levels of awareness, an intimate connection to reality is born.
+This increases the sense of self as process, and includes others in our co-creation.
+This creates a balanced viewpoint of the world where the yogi wants and chooses to live in peace, good health and harmony with the greater whole.

 There are eight “steps”, “limbs” or aspects to this practice described as Ashtanga Yoga (asha – eight, anga – limbs, yoga – union of all parts).